Gordon Reid (governor)

 Gordon Stanley Reid (22 September 1923 – 26 October 1989) was an Australian academic who served as the 26th Governor of Western Australia.
-Born in Hurstville, a suburb of Sydney, New South Wales, he was educated at Hurstville Boys High School before enlisting in the Royal Australian Air Force, where he served as a flying officer during the Second World War.
-After the conclusion of the war, Reid studied at the London School of Economics in England, later winning a scholarship to Nuffield College at the University of Oxford.
-Having obtained his Doctorate of Philosophy, Reid lectured at the University of Adelaide before serving as the vice-chancellor of the University of Western Australia from 1978 to 1982.
-Appointed governor in 1984, he served in the position until 1989, resigning a month before his death from cancer.
+He grew up in Hurstville, Sydney, before enlisting in the Royal Australian Air Force, where he served as a flying officer during the Second World War.
+After the conclusion of the war, Reid studied at the London School of Economics in England and the University of Oxford.
+He served as the vice-chancellor of the University of Western Australia from 1978 to 1982.
+Appointed governor in 1984, he served in the position until 1989, resigning a month before his death.

 Early life and education

+Gordon Stanley Reid was born on 22 September 1923 in Hurstville, a suburb of Sydney, New South Wales.
+He was educated at Hurstville Central Technical School from 1934 to 1937, before passing the Commonwealth Public Service entrance examination and starting work at 14 as a telegram messenger at Cronulla Post Office.

-Reid was educated at Hurstville Boys High School in New South Wales from 1934 to 1937, then enlisted in the Royal Australian Air Force in 1942, reaching the rank of Flying Officer by the time of his discharge in 1946.
-He met and married his wife, Ruth, in Brighton, England while stationed at RAF Gamston.
-In his civilian career Reid worked as a reading clerk, accountant and clerk of papers.
-He was clerk of records for the Australian House of Representatives from 1952 to 1955, and was Serjeant-at-Arms at Parliament House, Canberra while studying for his Commerce degree.
-He then travelled to England where he obtained his master's degree and his Doctor of Philosophy degree at the London School of Economics.
+He enlisted in the Royal Australian Air Force during World War II in 1942, reaching the rank of Flying Officer by the time of his discharge in 1946.

+He met and married his wife, Ruth, in Brighton, England, while stationed at RAF Gamston.

+After being demobbed and returning to Australia, Reid worked as a reading clerk, accountant, and clerk of papers.
+He was clerk of records for the Australian House of Representatives from 1952 to 1955, and was Serjeant-at-Arms at Parliament House, Canberra while studying for his commerce degree.

+He then travelled to England where he obtained his master's and his Doctor of Philosophy degrees at the London School of Economics.
 He won a Nuffield Scholarship.

-Academic and governor
+Academia and writing

+Reid was appointed senior lecturer in politics and public administration at the University of Adelaide in 1958, where he stayed until 1965.
+He was appointed foundation professor of politics at the University of Western Australia (UWA) in 1966 (serving 1966–1970, 1974–1978, 1983–1984), also serving as vice-chancellor from 1978 until 1982.

-Prior to serving as governor in 1984, Professor Reid lectured at the University of Adelaide and served at the University of Western Australia as Vice-Chancellor (1978–1982) and Professor of Politics (1966–1970, 1974–1978, 1983–1984).
-He was the author and joint author of various books and publications on Australian politics including:
+He was the author and joint author of various books and publications on Australian politics, including: